abend0c1/da/README.md

 1. Examine the "Undefined labels" report at the end of the disassembly to help you identify where to insert CODE and DATA action markers.
-   Labels will be created at each locatin referenced by a machine instruction or address constant.
+   Labels will be created at each location referenced by a machine instruction or address constant.

 1. Press F3 to quit editing the disassembly and return to the